5. “Can I die from my Atrial Fibrillation? Is it life threatening?”

 Most episodes of A-Fib are not life threatening.
 Even though you may feel awful, it’s not like having a heart attack.

 If you’ve had A-Fib for a long time, your heart may enlarge, develop fibrosis and eventually weaken.
 You may become more prone to other heart problems.
-For example, If you have A-Fib and aren’t being treated by a doctor, you are five-to-six times more likely to have a stroke than the general population.
+For example, If you have A-Fib and aren’t being treated by a doctor, you are five times more likely to have a stroke than the general population.
 Also, A-Fib may lead to mental deterioration.
-Atrial fibrillation is independently associated with senile, vascular, and alzheimer’s dementia.
+Atrial fibrillation is independently associated with senile, vascular, and Alzheimer’s dementia.

 For more about the physiology of A-Fib, see our Overview of Atrial Fibrillation.